pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 #### Generic Types vs Associated Types

-Both generic types and associated types defer the decision to the implementor on which concrete types should be used in the trait's functions and methods, so this section seeks to explain when to use one over the other.
+Both generic types and associated types defer the decision to the implementer on which concrete types should be used in the trait's functions and methods, so this section seeks to explain when to use one over the other.

 The general rule-of-thumb is:
 - Use associated types when there should only be a single implementation of the trait per type.